ginstrom/phaser-game/cline_docs/projectRoadmap.md

 - [2025-03-06] Created tests for the basic Phaser skeleton
 - [2025-03-06] Fixed failing tests to ensure all tests pass
 - [2025-03-06] Created docker-compose.test.yml for running tests in Docker
+- [2025-03-06] Created FastAPI backend with stub endpoints for start menu options
+- [2025-03-06] Fixed backend import error to ensure the backend runs correctly